VoltaML/voltaML-fast-stable-diffusion/docs/basics/aitemplate.md

 ::: warning
 Due to extreme load on the CPU, connection between the browser and the server will be lost.
 If this happens, you need to click the reconnect button - acceleration should not be affected.

+WE WOULD RECOMMEND RESTARTING VOLTA AFTER ACCELERATION IS DONE, AS WEBSOCKETS MIGHT BE TOTALLY BROKEN
 :::

 ## How to use